 Though not exactly an air quality service, dryer vent cleaning is an important part of homeownership in Aurora.
 Every year, thousands of house fires are traced to a build-up of lint in either the dryer's trap or the pipe leading out of it.
 Luckily, our expert staff are equipped to truly remove all of this debris, making your home safer for you and your family.
 To schedule a dryer vent cleaning in Aurora or Aurora, call (303) 989-7507.Lessen Fire Risk

 Looking for a way to keep your family healthy?
 The only filter that can capture something as small as a virus is a HEPA filter.
 While typically found in hospitals, residential home HEPA filters are available.
-However, HEPA filters restrict air flow, and cannot go directly in the return air stream back to the furnace.
+However, HEPA filters restrict air flow, and cannot go directly in the return air stream back to your furnace.
 Instead, HEPA filters are installed in a ‘bypass’ loop in the return air ductwork.
 With each pass, some of the air is shunted into the bypass and is pulled through the HEPA filter by a separate fan in the HEPA unit before returning to the main air stream.
 This way the furnace fan motor always has adequate airflow and eventually all the air is purified by the HEPA filter.
 For more information on how these filters are a smart buy, reach out to us at Total Comfort Heating and Cooling.

 High-efficiency filters can help with: